moonsightz/lwcba/README.md

 # lwcba (Launch With ClipBoard data as Arguments)

-Windows application to launch application with clipboard data as arguments.
+Windows application(command) to launch application with clipboard data as arguments.

 ## What's this